roytang/blog/content/post/2007/11/ptq-kuala-lumpur-1.md

 Round 5: 1-2 loss vs B/G

 The opponent jokes around about his bad deck and wonders how he even got two wins.
 I lose game 1 to 1/1s and 2/2s, all I had was the Stonybrook Angler.
 Game 2 I mulligan to six and he keeps, but he misses the 3rd land drop.
 I have a Cloudgrown Oak carrying a Runed Stalactite, a five-turn clock.
 He gets the third land and tries to play Eyeblight's Ending on it and I shake my head.
-"Elf.&#8221; He gets out a few blockers at 8 and trades two for one with the Oak.
+"Elf."
+He gets out a few blockers at 8 and trades two for one with the Oak.
 I cast the Treefolk Harbinger for Changeling Titan.
 When the Titan attacks, he tries the Eyeblight's Ending again, and I shake my head again.
 Right, he scoops and we go to game three.
 Game three I mulligan to six again, only it's a proper mana screw this time.
 I barely put up a fight and lose to random dorks.

 So 2-3 and drop.
 Quite disappointing, as it seems I'm not improving my limited game at all.
 I still made a suboptimal sealed deck build (was siding in the same six cards every round) and made several play mistakes.
 I would blame lack of sleep, but obviously I didn't have my A-game this time around.
 Hopefully, the next few PTQs are better for me.